coveo/source.coveo.com/_posts/2015-04-19-creating-js-ui-component-typescript.md

 Coveo.Ui.CoveoJQuery.registerAutoCreateComponent(Coveo.Test.ToggleResultList);
 {% endhighlight %}

-Basically, we added some options in there.
+As you can see, we added some options in there.
 Those options are interpreted as *data attributes* in the markup.
 We will then be able to associate the component to a specific result list.
-You may wonder why we create a static options class...
+You may wonder why we created a static options class...

-1. It's basically how the JS UI components are built
+1. It's how the JS UI components are built.
 2. It makes them compatible with the interface editor, which would allow anyone to simply drag and drop your component in a new or existing search page. (that's for the *interface* part)

-In our options for now, we simply added a *resultList*, which is a selector option (meaning it points to another HTML element).
+In our options for now, we simply added a *ResultList*, which is a selector option (meaning it points to another HTML element).
 There's a huge variety of options you can have, simply use the autocomplete feature in your favorite IDE to see them :D What is really important is in the constructor, we need to **initialize** the options, this will make the link with the component.

-We then binded our component to two events : the regular *jQuery* click event, and the JS UI's query success event. *You can refer again to the [Developers documentation](https://developers.coveo.com/display/public/JsSearch/Events) to learn more about these events.*  The **click** event is responsible to disable the others result lists, and then to trigger a query on the one that should be shown.
+We then bound our component to two events : the regular *jQuery* click event and the JS UI's query success event. *You can refer again to the [Developers documentation](https://developers.coveo.com/display/public/JsSearch/Events) to learn more about these events.*  The **click** event is responsible to disabling the other result lists and then to trigger a query on the one that should be shown.
-==> **It is important to actually disable and not just hide other result lists, since in the case the events would stay binded on them, so it would mess with your search page state**.
+==> **It is important to actually disable and not just hide other result lists, since in the case the events would stay bound on them, so it would mess with your search page state**.

-You may also wonder why we show the result list in the *querySuccess* event instead of the *click* one... simple : we need to give the time to the query to actually be executed.
-If we would show it right away, it would "flick" a few milli-seconds and not be enjoyable for the user.
+You may also wonder why we show the result list in the *querySuccess* event instead of the *click* one... simple : we need to make sure the query has enough time to be executed.
+If we were to show it right away, it would "flick" a few milli-seconds and not be enjoyable for the user.

 ## Adding mooaaaarrrr options